-At all times, our enrollment and lottery process will be transparent.
-Parents will be encouraged to attend the public drawing and the time and place will be scheduled in order to maximize attendance.
-The Charter School's policies and procedures regarding enrollment will be clearly publicized in the application instructions, the CWC 5 Family Handbook, on Charter School tours, and on our website.
-Information about the time and location of the lottery will be posted on the Charter School's website, on the lottery interest form, and at the Charter School site, included in public notices and flyers posted in the community and will be available by calling the Charter School.
-In order to document the fair execution of the lottery, the Regional Support Office and CWC 5 Principal will maintain all forms for all students who participated in the lottery for one year, as well as the documentation of the order of names selected.
+At all times, our enrollment and lottery process is transparent.
+Parents are encouraged to attend the public drawing and the time and place is scheduled in order to maximize attendance.
+The Charter School's policies and procedures regarding enrollment are clearly publicized in the application instructions, in the CWC Hollywood Family Handbook, on Charter School tours, and on our website.
+Information about the time and location of the lottery is posted on the Charter School's website, on the lottery interest form, and at the Charter School site.
+This information is also included in public notices and flyers posted in the community and is available by calling the Charter School.
+In order to document the fair execution of the lottery, the Regional Support Office and CWC Hollywood Principal maintain all forms (written and/or electronic) for students who participated in the lottery for one year, as well as the documentation of the order of names selected.